JereKuusela/valheim-expand_world_size/README.md

 The minimap size must be manually changed because there are two different settings.
 Both of the settings increase the minimap size but have a different drawback. `Minimap size` significantly increases the minimap generation time while `Minimap pixel size` makes the minimap less detailed.

+The game caches the minimap which helps with the loading times.

 Recommended settings:

 - 20000 radius: 2 size, 1 pixel.